In Test Workbench we have added several great new capabilities to Functional Tester and Integration Tester. Take a look and give them a try.

 On the dashboard, it’s easy to sort and filter test reports, get an entire view of your application from both a functional and performance perspective, and lock/unlock the specific reports.
 For detailed information about the Unified reporting dashboard, be sure to read this blog post.

 As a tester, you might have a large number of regression tests to be run against the latest builds of a product.
-Instead of manually running the tests against every new build, you can use an IBM UrbanCode™ Deploy Agent and let it automatically deploy the application and start the tests for you.
+Instead of manually running the tests against every new build, you can use an UrbanCode™ Deploy Agent and let it automatically deploy the application and start the tests for you.

 Functional & Performance Test

 Chris Haggan is the HCL Product Manager, Functional & Performance Test Automation and a member of the World Wide Testing team with over 14 years in the integration testing and service virtualization space.
 He has worked with numerous clients ensuring that when they modernize and connect their disparate IT systems be it through EAI, SOA or API's, they are successful and efficient.